cariad/asking/README.md

 goto: stage
 ```

-When a "goto" task is encountered then execution will jump immediately to the specified stage.
+When a "goto" action is encountered then execution will jump immediately to the specified stage.

 ### responses